rbalendra/hangman/README.md

 2. Need to display buttons of all the alphabets: in DOM
 3. blank letter placeholders for randomly selected word
 4. Show the starting image

+v2) Page loads and script.js loads - chooses random word - displayhs underscores for each letter - creates letters

+    Player clicks button
+    - The letter is stored in guessedLetters
+    - if correct, underscores are replaced with the letter
+    - if wrong hangman image updates and guesses decrease
+    - game checks for win when all letters guessed or lose (0 guesses left)

+    Game ends
+    - all buttons disabled
+    - updated message shows win or lose